mulias/mulias.github.io/content/drafts/possum-overview.md

 ### Range Parsers

-Character ranges are parsers that match a single ASCII character or Unicode code point that falls within an inclusive range.
+Character ranges are parsers that match a single Unicode code point that falls within an inclusive range.

 {% possum_example_small(input="g") %}
 "a".."z"
 {% end %}

-TODO: Something about what a code point is, or about how we don't really have to worry about the exact details of Unicode (yet).
+Code points are, broadly speaking, how Unicode defines units of text.
+This means we can use character range parsers for more than just ASCII characters.
+The emoji 😄 is code point `U+1F604` and 🤠 is `U+1F920`, so 😅 (`U+1F605`) is in the range.
+It's worth noting that some symbols are made up of multiple code points stuck together, so character ranges won't work for absolutely everything that looks like a single character.
+This limitation shouldn't be an issue in the vast majority of parsing use cases.

 {% possum_example_small(input="😅") %}
-"😄".."🫠"
+"😄".."🤠"
 {% end %}

-Finally, integer ranges are parsers that match all integers that fall within an inclusive range.
+Integer ranges use the same `..` syntax, but match all integers that fall within an inclusive range.

 {% possum_example_small(input="77") %}
 1..9